Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 ### 3. Generate Your Video
 Use the detailed prompts with the **Last Frame Method**:
-- Generate Clip 1 as text-to-video
+- Generate Clip 1 as text-to-video or text-image then video prompt clip 1 prompt
 - Export last frame from your video editor (NOT screenshot!)
 - Generate Clip 2 as image-to-video using that frame
 - Repeat for all clips